tip-org/tools-paper/paper.md

 ## Monomorphisation

+And it is desireable to do this when the size increase is small, since type guards and predicates can desturb trigger selection in SMT solvers.
+An overview of type encoding for polymorphism is [@blanchette2013encoding].

+Even though there has been work on supporting polymorphism natively in FO provers and SMT solvers, in particular Alt-Ergo [@BobotAltErgo], but also initial work for CVC4, this is not yet standard practice.

 Oftentimes, the natural way to express functional programs is by using polymorphism.
 One example is this `zip`-`rev` property, which is conjecture 85 obtained from the isaplanner testsuite: